GWAS Central

 GWAS Central (previously HGBASE, HGVbase and HGVbaseG2P) is a publicly available database of summary-level findings from genetic association studies in humans, including genome-wide association studies (GWAS).

 It is funded through the GEN2PHEN project by the European Union under their Seventh Framework Programme.

 Scope

-GWAS Central contains the most comprehensive collection of summary-level p-value GWAS data.
+GWAS Central contains a large collection of summary-level p-value GWAS data.
 The web resource employs powerful graphical and text based data presentation methods for discovery of and simultaneous visualisation and co-examination of many studies, at genome-wide and region-specific levels.
 Studies of interest can now be identified using chromosomal regions/genes and markers; there is also the facility for researchers to view their own data alongside selected studies.

 Current content includes ‘top’ p-values from collections; supplementary data; direct researcher submissions; and publicly available data.
-Consequently, the database now hosts >21 million p-values and 708 studies (vs 3,948 p-values and 798 studies in the NHGRI GWAS Catalog), representing ~5% of all such data yet produced.
+Consequently, the database now hosts >21 million p-values and 708 studies, representing ~5% of all such data yet produced.
 GWAS Central makes parts of its data freely available for download by the research community.
 However, only parts of the data may be downloaded freely, the whole database content can be accessed as part of a collaboration.